brewster1134/atrackt/README.md

 ## Debugging Console

+To better visualize what elements you are tracking, you can load the debugging console.

+* Download the [script](https://raw.github.com/brewster1134/atrackt/master/js/atrackt.debug.js) _(right-click & save as)_
+* Add the script to your page _AFTER_ `atrackt.js`
+  * `<script src="atrackt.debug.js"></script>`

-To better visualize what elements are being tracked, you can load the `js/atrackt.debug.js` script and add `?debugTracking=true` to the end of any URL to show the debugging console.
+Now simply add the url paramater `debugTracking=true` to the end of any URL to show the debugging console.
+Like so `http://foo.com?debugTracking=true`

 It is a bit crude, but it gives you a visual overview of your elements.

-* The console shows all the elements currently being tracked, along with their various values.
+* The console lists all the elements currently being tracked along with their various values.
-* If you hover over an element in your console, it will scroll to that element on your page and highlight it.
+* If you hover over an element in the console, it will scroll to that element on your page and highlight it.
-* If you hover over an element on your page, it will show you the data object that is being passed to your plugin(s).
+* If you hover over a trakced element on your page, it will scroll to that entry in your console and highlight it.
 * The debugger will also show you errors if you have any.
-For example if you have multiple elements on your page that are tracking the exact same data, they will turn red and show the error in the error column.
+  * If you have multiple elements tracking the same data, they will turn red and show the error in the error column. **NOTE** Since duplicate items will have the same ID

 ## Demo